salesforcecli/plugin-packaging/messages/package_convert.md

 To protect the contents of your package and to prevent unauthorized installation of your package, specify the --installation-key flag.

+To promote a package version to released, you must use the --code-coverage parameter.
+The package must also meet the code coverage requirements.

 To list package version creation requests in the org, run "<%= config.bin %> package version create list".

 # examples